 “I don’t think so,” ZAB said to Lucille on a private audio-channel.
 “There’s no telling how thick the Hurric—“

 “Ora ora!”
 Lucille ignored her robotic partner for the sake of morale.
 “Just a little more!”

 The Hurricane squealed at the penetrating pain.
-When it grasped with tentacles, the Galaxy Zephyr’s legs were free to kick them away because the wings took the role of propulsion.
+When it grasped with tentacles, the Galaxy Zephyr’s legs kicked them away.
 Eyeballs appeared around the Galaxy Zephyr, signalling babble.
 “Disable your monitors!” said Akayama.
-“I’ve seen this before!”
-The Hurricane was trying to jump into the crew the same way Uzumaki had jumped into her.
-When monitors were switched off, the Hurricane had no such opening.
+“I’ve seen this before!
+The Hurricane is jumping into the crew just like Uzumaki jumped into me!”
+All the monitors switched off, and the Hurricane had no such opening.
 Instead, the Galaxy Zephyr’s silvery-blue Uzumaki Armor rebutted the eyeballs with its own.

 “Why are you helping them?” signalled the Hurricane.
 “This is pure agony!”

 “Because you’re trying to kill me,” signalled Uzumaki, “if not worse!
 Whatever pain you’re feeling, it’s coming from me, and I know we deserve it!”

 After inexpressible duration, the Galaxy Zephyr burst through the bubble.
 “Oraaaugh!”
 The Galaxy Zephyr pulled tooth-shards from its silvery-blue Uzumaki Armor and let the wounds flood with gold.